Book Blog: Literary Tastings

 Each month we pick a book, or an author, which or who has made waves in the UK recently and we pair them up with an equally wonderful German book with a similar feel.
 YA fantasy lovers might discover Cornelia Funke’s thrilling Inkheart trilogy through their love of Philip Pullman’s His Dark Materials; and fans of Ali Smith might think to check out the glorious Jenny Erpenbeck.
 (It’s like Amazon algorithms, but with actual knowledge and passion.)
 We focus on fiction for adults but cover other genres too, from poetry to children’s chapter books.
 All of the books we cover are currently in print in the UK, and you can also find them at your favourite German-language library…

 Right, and who are you exactly?

 I’m Annie Rutherford – incorrigible bookworm and Jill of all (word-based) trades.
-I’m the programme co-ordinator at StAnza (Scotland’s international poetry festival), a German-English literary translator, and I run Lighthouse Bookshop’s Women in Translation book group, among other things.
+I’m the Assistant Festival Director at StAnza (Scotland’s international poetry festival), a German-English literary translator, and I run Lighthouse Bookshop’s Women in Translation book group, among other things.
 I’ve been known to read while cycling (I do not recommend it), and can spot a misplaced apostrophe at a distance of fifty yards.